 A beautiful state park in NJ that stretches through 5 counties!

-Come out to Double Trouble State Park and discover over 8,000 acres of New Jersey Pine Barrens and Pine Barrens history.
+Come out to Double Trouble State Park and discover over 8,000 acres of New Jersey Pine Barrens and Pine Barren history.
 Located in the heart of early 20th century cranberry bogs, Double Trouble State Park offers dozens of attractions and activities for the whole family!
 Walk along their amazing trails and look out at the beautiful cranberry bogs and amazing pine barren views.
 Discover plant and animal life only found in this part of New Jersey.
 Fishing, tubing, rafting, canoeing, boating and kayaking are permitted at Cedar Creek during the spring and summer months.
 Bring the whole family out, there's something for everyone to do at this state park, located in Forked River, between Lacey and Berkeley Townships, NJ!

 Take a day trip to Double Trouble State Park and explore their historic village!
 Discover the Pine Barrens and cranberry bogs unique history.
 See the completely restored saw mill and cranberry bog packing house that dates to the 1700s!
-Discover a part of New Jersey you never knew!
+Discover a part of New Jersey you never knew existed!

 Frelinghuysen Arboretum offers thousands of different plant species ranging from flowers to trees, shrubs and exotic plants.
-It sits on 127 acres in beautiful Morristown NJ.
-The Arboretum is a great place to spend the day walking through their different sections including a rose garden, meadows, shrubs and hundreds of different plant life.
+It sits on 127 acres in beautiful Morristown, NJ.
+The Arboretum is a great place to spend the day walking through their different sections, including a rose garden, meadows, shrubs and hundreds of different plant life.
 The Frelinghuysen Arboretum is a great place to spend a warm spring or summer day walking around the gardens.
 Pick up a guided trail booklet to guide yourself on a tour of the property.

 On the property is a beautiful Colonial Revival Mansion and a visitors center that are both are open for tours.
 The tours will inform you on the rich history of the property and how it was turned into one of the most extensive arboretums in NJ.
 Come for the day or just spend a few hours!

-Gateway National Recreational Area in Sandy Hook NJ offers a unique mixture between state park and beach!
+Gateway National Recreational Area in Highlands, NJ offers a unique mixture between state park and beach!
 Perfect place to spend the day, or the weekend, with family and friends.
 They offer dozens of activities including fishing, biking, hiking, bird watching, camping, boating and much more!
-Bring your own or rent a bike and travel along the 7-mile pathway that lets you see the beach and the beautiful views of Sandy Hook.
-If you'd rather walk than ride your bike there are several hiking trails that offer a beautiful view of the water and let you see birds native to Sandy Hook.
+Bring your own or rent a bike and travel along the 7-mile pathway that lets you see the beach and the beautiful views of Highlands and Sandy Hook.
+If you'd rather walk than ride your bike, there are several hiking trails that offer a beautiful view of the water and let you see birds native to Sandy Hook.